Torus orbit closures in the flag variety: Generic torus orbit closures in Schubert varieties

 \begin{definition} For $w \in \Sn$, we define

 and call $c(w)$ the \textit{complexity} of the Schubert variety $X_w$ (or the \emph{complexity} of $w$). \end{definition} When $c(w) =0$, we have $X_w=Y_w$; so the Schubert variety $X_w$ is a toric variety.
 Let $w = s_{i_1} \cdots s_{i_m}$ be a reduced decomposition of $w$.
 Then it is known from~\cite{Fan98, Karu13Schubert} that the Schubert variety $X_w$ is a toric variety if and only if $i_1,\dots,i_m$ are distinct.
 Moreover, all toric Schubert varieties are Bott manifolds, which are smooth projective toric varieties whose moment map images are combinatorially equivalent to cubes.
 We refer the reader to Appendix~\ref{appendix} for more details on Bott manifolds.
+Furthermore, all toric Schubert varieties are Bott--Samelson varieties which are smooth projective varieties.
+We will explain them in detail in Section~\ref{subsection_complexity_one}.